KarenWon9/WRO-FI-Team-Spark/README.md

 listed from button to top.

 ## First and Second Floor
-Both floors are connected themselves including the Steering system and the Driven system.
+Both floors are connected themselves including the Steering system and the Driving system.

 ### Front Axle
-The front axle of our robot is located in a steering system boosted by a servo (Mg90s). this system counts with two wings, a superior one and a lower one, that allow an appropriate Caster, between the wings we can find the pivots which count with two bearings that facilitate the free movement of the wheels and avoid an incorrect Camber, both pivots includes a steering arm which is connected through the Tie Rod.
+The front axle of our robot is located in a steering system boosted by a servo (Mg90s). this system counts with two wings, a superior one and a lower one, that allow an appropriate Caster, between the wings we can find the pivots that count with two bearings that facilitate the free movement of the wheels and avoid an incorrect Camber, both pivots include a steering arm which is connected through the Tie Rod.

 Movement transmission is carried out by the servo connected to the Tie Rod.
 This